themattmayfield/Sure-Challenge/README.md

 ## Used By

-This project is used(for tech interview) by the following companies:
+This project is used(for tech challenge|interview) by the following companies:

 - SURE 😊